 - Be genuine

 - Be genuinely interested

 - Don’t take yourself too seriously

 Once we establish a quinine interest and loose up our grip on life, the laws of attraction come into play.
 It is just a matter of telling your story and the right people will respond.
 Don’t sweat the small stuff and if a certain audience, relationship or job isn’t doing it for you, it’s okay to move on.
 With over 7 billion people in the world with all types of weird personalities from want to vampires to wall street bankers, there is an audience (group/niche/market/community) for everyone.
 I truly believe that once we start speaking from a place of knowledge and a place of being genuine, we will attract the right people.

 6. When in Rome, do as the Romans do

 This is called sensitivity training and knowing this can help you connect with others.
-If the person you are speaking with is full of energy, match their energy so you aren’t mistaken for having apathy for the conversation.
+If the person you are speaking with is full of energy, match their energy, so you aren’t mistaken for having apathy for the conversation.
 If the person with whom you are speaking is soft-spoken and inquisitive, being boisterous and talking over them will most likely put them off.
-Interaction is all about mingling with other people, do as the Romans do in a genuine manner and you’ll fit in just fine.
+Interaction is all about mingling with other people, do as the Romans do genuinely and you’ll fit in just fine.

 7. Create some Deja vu